THE ART OF INTERFEROMETRY:

 Holographic Interferometry is a way of creating 'visual music' frozen in time (by the hologram).
 The artist applies controlled stress to an object, with his 'technique' of choice (clamps, screws, weights, heat) in producing the desired deformations to his 'instrument' (stainless steel plate, or other subjects).
 This scientific tool (e.g. for measuring deformities in metal) is for artists a means to express and explore the 'invisible' (to our eyes) forms which occur when material is put under stress or subject to deformities over time.
 The resulting 'fractal-like' interference ribbon-wavefronts, visualized in a superimposition of two moments in time (before/after), can be viewed either by comparing the first (exposed/developed) hologram against the second (deformed or at rest) state or by double exposing two states 'in time' and viewing the final interferogram-hologram.

-Al Razutis (your host) has produced (since the 70's) works featuring interferometric studies of stainless steel sheets, and aluminum channels that are stressed and deformed and then 'relaxed' to produce the (present / afterwards) superimpositions of wavefronts reflected from the metal surfaces.
+Al Razutis (your host) has produced (since the 70's) works featuring interferometric studies of stainless steel sheets, aluminum channels and various materials that are stressed and deformed and then 'relaxed' to produce the (present / afterwards) superimpositions of wavefronts reflected from the metal surfaces.
 It is the spatial 'wavefronts' that are the main focus of his creations from the selected materials and surfaces.
 These ribbon-like dark and light patterns provide a visual 'dimension' for the material that is the 'subject' of these interferometric holograms, which he has exhibited as the series 'Stress Topography'.

 TERMS and CONCEPTS: